 Scammers are pretending to be government representatives offering fake grants or assistance to those experiencing financial hardships due to COVID-19.

-Telltale Signs: The government will never communicate with you on social media, and you will never be required to pay a fee to receive funds.
+Telltale Signs: The government will never communicate with you on social media or via unsolicited text messages, and you will never be required to pay a fee to receive funds.

-What to do: If you receive a message or see a social media post claiming that you qualify for a special COVID-19 government grant, do not provide your personal information.
+What to do: If you receive a text message or see a social media post claiming that you qualify for a special COVID-19 government grant, do not provide your bank account or other personal information.
 For recent information on the government’s economic stimulus efforts, read our latest article on the CARES Act.

 With many Americans experiencing a loss of income, fraudsters are sending messages about fake work-from-home opportunities.